 Finally, remember that this test still isn't as good as an official practice test, so only take it once you've exhausted all official ACT resources.

 Kaplan—a pretty big name in the test-prep world—offers one free full-length ACT practice test when you sign up for an account on their website.
-This test is only offered on certain dates and at specific times, so check that the time you choose works with your schedule before registering.

 - Kaplan is known for having somewhat easier ACT practice questions and generally targets those who are new to the test.
 While this would be a con for those prepping for the ACT, it's a huge plus for those prepping for the PreACT.
 Because the PreACT is supposed to be a little easier than the ACT is, this lower difficulty level actually works in your favor!